josephsalmon/HAX712X/Courses/Bash/tp.md

 $ export ENV_NAME=toto:tata
 ```

-List are often separated by `:`.
+Lists are often separated by `:`.
 To append a new value at the end

 ```bash
 $ export ENV_NAME=${ENV_NAME}:tutu